 Liv O'Donoghue is an actor and dancer based in Dublin.
 Over the past 15 years, she has worked predominantly as a performer for the stage, touring throughout Europe, the USA, China and Australia.
-She has been a core collaborator with Dead Centre theatre company since originating the role of Josephine in Lippy in 2013, which has continued to tour internationally ever since.
-Her most recent stage role was in the critically acclaimed Good Sex, directed by Ben Kidd for the Dublin Theatre Festival.
-Next up, Liv will be on touring to St. Ann's Warehouse in NYC playing the role of Gloria in The Patient Gloria, a two-hander opposite Gina Moxley directed by John McIlduff.
-The show was a huge success at the Edinburgh Fringe in 2019, where it was awarded both a Fringe First and a Herald Angel, playing to packed houses and receiving rave reviews.
+Most recently, Liv performed the role of Gloria in The Patient Gloria, a two-hander opposite Gina Moxley directed by John McIlduff at St. Ann's Warehouse in NYC, her performance described by the New York Times as "neatly skipping between realism and the furious surreality in Moxley's script".
+The show had previously been a huge success at the Edinburgh Fringe in 2019, where it was awarded both a Fringe First and a Herald Angel, playing to packed houses and receiving rave reviews.

 Latest film work includes Mycelium (currently in post-production) directed by Elena Doyle for South Wind Blows, Hard Rain directed by José Miguel Jiménez and Rachel Donnelly (Kerry International Film Festival, Alternately Terrific + Gentle), Wintering In, a self made lockdown film (Inside Outside Festival), The House Fell directed by Maeve Stone (Cork Film Festival, Kerry International Film Festival and Fastnet Film Festival), and Closer, Näher directed by Alan Gilsenan (Cork International Film Festival).
 Previous film work also includes I'm Roger Casement directed by Emmy Award winning director Dearbhla Walsh (RTÉ/ARTE), and Motion Sickness directed by John McIlduff (POOL Film Festival).
 Liv is currently in pre-production on After The Storm playing opposite Aoibheann McCann, directed by Maeve Stone, shooting in October 2022.